redlab/bootstrap-ext/README.md

 Typeaheadmap
 ======
 A make over of <a href="http://twitter.github.com/bootstrap/javascript.html#typeahead">bootstraps typeahead</a> that supports an array of objects, a listener function hook to receive selected data, and a customizable displayer function.
-See an example at src/demo/typeaheadmap.
+See an example at src/demo/typeaheadmap or a <a href="http://redlab.github.com/bootstrap-ext/index.html">live example</a>.
 The Javascript and CSS file are at src/js/typaheadmap

 Consider an example of the cities where the arrayOfObjects is a an array containing objects with cities and postalcodes